ystk/debian-python2.7/Doc/library/logging.rst

       yes.
 If deemed appropriate, the record may be modified in-place by this method.

-Note that filters attached to handlers are consulted whenever an event is emitted by the handler, whereas filters attached to loggers are consulted whenever an event is logged to the handler (using :meth:`debug`, :meth:`info`, etc.) This means that events which have been generated by descendant loggers will not be filtered by a logger's filter setting, unless the filter has also been applied to those descendant loggers.
+Note that filters attached to handlers are consulted before an event is emitted by the handler, whereas filters attached to loggers are consulted whenever an event is logged (using :meth:`debug`, :meth:`info`, etc.), before sending an event to handlers.
+This means that events which have been generated by descendant loggers will not be filtered by a logger's filter setting, unless the filter has also been applied to those descendant loggers.

 You don't actually need to subclass ``Filter``: you can pass any instance which has a ``filter`` method with the same semantics.